 Amidst the Coronavirus pandemic, this article seeks to engage the reader in thoughtful discourse over the current state of U.S.- Middle East affairs, particularly as they pertain to Iran and Saudi Arabia.
-Falling oil prices, recent reports of several senior members of the Saudi royal family being detained, and other concerns over Saudi Crown Prince Mohammad bin Salman’s (MBS) ruthless rise to power provided the impetus for this article.
+Falling oil prices, recent reports of several additional senior members of the Saudi royal family being detained, and other concerns over Saudi Crown Prince Mohammad bin Salman’s (MbS) ruthless rise to power provided the impetus for this article.
 With Amazon CEO’s Jeff Bezos’s phone hack as our framing event, let’s take stock of what we know:

-Saudi Crown Prince Mohammad bin Salman, AKA MSB.
+Saudi Crown Prince Mohammad bin Salman (MbS).

-The author would be remiss not to mention that the United States has been bitterly embroiled in a seemingly never-ending conflict against a distinctly Saudi-branded version of fundamentalist Islamic ideology, Wahhabism.
-This brand is the same as the one espoused by al-Qaeda and its offshoots that demand continuous U.S. counter-terrorism attention across the globe.
-It is clear that the counterterrorism fight is here to stay, although the U.S. has been doggedly combatting it for decades.
+It must also be noted the KSA and Israel share a secret and often publicly downplayed relationship – a marriage of necessity that binds their realpolitik interests of preventing Iranian attempts at regional hegemony.
+The author would be remiss to neglect mentioning the United States has been bitterly embroiled in a seemingly never-ending conflict against a distinctly Saudi-branded version of fundamentalist Islamic ideology, Wahhabism.
+This brand was the same espoused by Al Qaeda and the current offshoots that demand continuous US Counter-terrorism attention across the globe.
+It has been made clear the Counterterrorism fight is here to stay, although the US has been doggedly combatting it for decades.

-Questioning U.S. reliance on oil imports from the kingdom, or U.S. efforts to meddle in Middle Eastern affairs in order to secure geopolitical gains that guarantee access to natural resources is nothing new.
+Questioning US reliance on oil imports from the Kingdom, or US efforts to meddle in Middle Eastern affairs in order to secure geopolitical gains that guarantee access to natural resources is nothing new.
 Profit and wealth drive decisive wedges between the espoused ideological pillars that form the foundation of United States foreign policy.
 And those wedges currently present such a dissonance between the ideal and the reality that they must be addressed here.

 President Trump has the mind of a businessman.
 He has been conditioned by a career-long desire to accumulate wealth and power.
-The American people elected him largely due to his image as a Beltway outsider and capable businessman.
-President Trump recognizes the value of pure profit: simple cost-benefit analysis in any transaction.
-Current U.S. foreign policy in support of the kingdom mirrors this practical, transaction-oriented relationship.
+The American people elected him largely due to his image as a Beltway outsider and decisive businessman.
+President Trump recognizes the value of pure profit – simple cost-benefit analysis in any transaction.
+Current US foreign policy in support of the Kingdom mirrors this practical, transaction-oriented relationship.

-In exchange for favorable economic conditions that further U.S. dependence on Saudi natural resources, the U.S. has supported the royal family in their violent agenda to retain relative regional hegemony in the Arabian Peninsula.
-From providing military and intelligence support to the Saudi-led coalition conducting operations to keep Iranian-backed Huthi rebels from keeping control of large swaths of civil war-torn Yemen, to the recent assassination of the Iranian Quds Force commander General Qasem Soleimani, the U.S. has willingly leveraged its mechanisms of power to bolster the oppressive Saudi regime.
+In exchange for favorable economic conditions that further US dependence on Saudi natural resources, the US has supported the royal family in their violent agenda to retain relative regional hegemony in the Arabian Peninsula.
+From providing military and intelligence support to the Saudi-led Coalition conducting operations to keep Iranian-backed Huthi rebels from retaining control of large swaths of civil war-torn Yemen, to the recent assassination of well-respected Iranian Quds Force commander General Qasem Soleimani, the US has willingly leveraged its mechanisms of power to bolster the oppressive Saudi regime.

-The United States has an arguably poor track record of supporting oppressive regimes (or removing them), for example, U.S. support of the Shah prior to the 1979 Islamic Revolution that ousted him and led to the present-day Iranian theocracy.
-While Iran’s regime is hostile, the Iranian people are not America’s enemies.
+The United States has an arguably poor track record of supporting oppressive regimes (or removing them), for example, US support of the Shah prior to the 1979 Islamic Revolution that ousted him and led to the present-day Iranian theocracy.
+While Iran’s regime is hostile, the Iranian people are not.
 Behind the rhetoric and demonization, it is reasonable to assume that the Iranian people seek that which most humans do: economic prosperity, the ability to live and work in a stable and safe domestic environment, the ability to peacefully practice their religion, and an end to hostilities, saber-rattling, and oppressive governments.

 Thanks for listening.